lucavictor220/SI/lab2/README.md

 ![Shell](./docs/Cant_connect.png)

 Closed connections are created again by script, thus ensuring that amount of used connections reaches upper bound all the time.

+### Conclusion

+I find this laboratory work really knowledge oriented.
+I've learned more about the way http protocol handles headers and connections.
+In addition I've learned the basics about apache2 configuration and states of the connections listed by netstat command.